Horatio Nelson, 1st Viscount Nelson: Early life

-Catherine Suckling lived in the village of Barsham, Suffolk, and married the Reverend Edmund Nelson at Beccles Church, Suffolk, in 1749.

-Nelson attended Paston Grammar School, North Walsham, until he was 12 years old, and also attended King Edward VI's Grammar School in Norwich.
-His naval career began on 1 January 1771, when he reported to the newly commissioned third-rate as an ordinary seaman and coxswain under his maternal uncle, Captain Maurice Suckling, who commanded the vessel.
-Shortly after reporting aboard, Nelson was appointed a midshipman, and began officer training.
-Early in his service, Nelson discovered that he experienced seasickness, a chronic complaint that he experienced for the rest of his life.
+Nelson attended Paston Grammar School in North Walsham until he was 12 years old, and also attended King Edward VI's Grammar School in Norwich.
+His naval career began on 1 January 1771, when he reported to the third-rate as an ordinary seaman and coxswain under Suckling, who commanded the vessel.
+Shortly after reporting aboard, Nelson was appointed a midshipman and began officer training.
+Early in his service, Nelson discovered he experienced seasickness, a chronic issue he experienced for the rest of his life.